 - 5.1 Before accepting the appointment or as soon as the relevant facts are known, the arbitrator will disclose to the parties any actual or potential conflict of interest or any matter that might give rise to justifiable doubts as to his or her impartiality. - In the event of such disclosure, the parties, or either of them (as appropriate), may waive any objection to the arbitrator continuing to act, in which case the arbitrator may commence or continue with the arbitration.
-If an objection is maintained, the arbitrator will decide whether to continue to act, subject to any agreement by the parties to revoke his or her authority or intervention by the court. - 5.3 After accepting appointment, the arbitrator may not subsequently act in relation to the same dispute in a different capacity. - 5.4 If the arbitrator ceases to hold office through revocation of his or her authority, removal by the court, resignation or death, or is otherwise unable, or refuses, to act, and either party or the existing arbitrator so requests, IFLA may appoint a replacement arbitrator from the Panel. - 5.5 The replacement arbitrator may determine whether and if so to what extent the previous proceedings should stand.
+If an objection is maintained, the arbitrator will decide whether to continue to act, subject to any agreement by the parties to revoke his or her authority or intervention by the court. - 5.3 An arbitrator may not accept appointment in any dispute in relation to which he or she has acted in a different capacity; and after accepting appointment, the arbitrator may not concurrently or subsequently act in relation to the same dispute in a different capacity. - 5.4 If the arbitrator ceases to hold office through revocation of his or her authority, removal by the court, resignation or death, or is otherwise unable, or refuses, to act, and either party or the existing arbitrator so requests, IFLA may appoint a replacement arbitrator from the Financial Panel. - 5.5 The replacement arbitrator may determine whether and if so to what extent the previous proceedings should stand.